-to enable students to develop a philosophy of Christian education which is Christ centred, Bibleintegrated, student-related, and socially applied.
+1. develop a philosophy of Christian education which is Christ centred, Bible-integrated, student-related, and socially applied.

-- 2. to enable students to become grounded in the Scriptures and in other areas of knowledge with skills pertinent to the Christian education program. - to instruct students in the principles and methods of the teaching-learning process so that they may know how to apply them at the various age levels within the teaching ministry of the Church. - to familiarize students with the educational agencies of the denomination, district, and local church so that they may know how each should be administered. - to assist students in developing skills in the significant use of educational resources, materials, facilities, and equipment. - to assist students in developing skills for leadership and administration.
+- become grounded in the Scriptures and in other areas of knowledge with skills pertinent to the Christian education program. - 3. understand the principles and methods of the teaching-learning process so that they may know how to apply them at the various age levels within the teaching ministry of the Church. - understand the educational agencies of the denomination, district, and local church so that they may know how each should be administered. - 5. use educational resources, materials, facilities, and equipment in significant ways. - 6. give leadership and administration in Christian education ministries.